The 10 Most Dangerous States In The United States For 2023

 Methodology: How we used FBI data to determine the most dangerous states

-To rank the dangerous states in America, we had to determine what makes a state dangerous.
-It isn’t a stretch to assume that states where people are being killed and beaten up every week are more dangerous than other states.
+To rank the dangerous states in America, we had to determine what makes a state dangerous using Saturday Night Science.
+It isn’t a stretch to assume that states where people are being killed or assaulted every week are more dangerous than other states.

 • Violent Crimes Per Capita